4.1.1.2 Embankment

 Construction

-The basic structure of the embankment is 2 layers of 2 in. extruded styrofoam xx inches wide at the base.
+The basic structure of the embankment is a standard module construction minus the two 1"x 3"s.
 (The embankment height is approximately 4 inches high).

 The roadbed template is laid out on the extruded styrofoam with the outermost track tie line at the 4 inch mark and the main line track at the 6 inch mark.
-The remainder of the right of way profile is layed out ready for cutting.
+The interior embankment slope is WWSL Common Standard (1.5:1).
+The slope is calculated and layed out ready for cutting.

 I clamped the foam panel to the section, and temporarily secured the fascia.
 I used a wire saw from my Boy Scout camping days to cut the profile on the outside (aisle) edge.
 One hand followed the roadbed line, the other hand followed the vertical line of the fascia board.

-The resulting embankment is glued to the base panel in preparation for laying track and scenic development.
+The resulting embankment module subset is permanently to the base panel.
+Open areas under the masonite are filled with additional extruded styrofoam and hot wire profiled as necessary in preparation for laying track and scenic development.

 Reference